-Taking out insurance may be necessary for your business and it may also be a requirement of your client(s).
-If you pay for business insurance costs, they will be genuine expenses.
-Normally, your contract will state which insurances you need to take out.
+Taking out insurance may be necessary for your business and may also be a requirement of your client(s).
+If you pay for business insurance costs, they will be tax-deductible limited company expenses.
+Usually, your contract will state which insurances you need to take out.

 Accountancy and legal costs

-- Legal and other professional fees which are related to business issues
+- Legal and other professional fees which are related to business issues.

 - Bank charges and interest that you incur on your business bank account.

-- Business gifts -you can claim for up to £50 for each gift, but these are also subject to certain conditions.
+- Business gifts -you can claim up to £50 for each gift, but these are also subject to certain conditions.